What can probably be the things to do in Tennessee? This is the first thought that comes to mind when planning a trip to Tennessee.

-You will not want to waste your time when you visit this small state, a picturesque landlocked city with rich culture, lush greenery, hazy mountains, and great historical importance; if you plan a trip to Tennessee, you will want to make every second of it count.
+You will not want to waste your time visiting this small state, a picturesque landlocked city with rich culture, lush greenery, hazy mountains, and great historical importance; if you plan a trip to Tennessee, you will want to make every second of it count.

-Tennessee has a lot in store for you, but deciding where to go first can be a little intimidating as there are many things to do in Tennessee.
-From high mountains, and underground waterfalls, to exotic gardens.
+Tennessee has a lot in store for you, but deciding where to go first can be a little intimidating as there are many things to explore in Tennessee.
+From high mountains and underground waterfalls to exotic gardens.

 Some cities in Tennessee, like Nashville, Memphis, and Pigeon Forge, are the hub of attractions for tourists.
 It is filled with mesmerizing sightseeing and fun Tennessee things to do at every other step.